swcarpentry/make-novice/_episodes/02-makefiles.md

 > ~~~
 > {: .output}
 >
-> `up to date` means that the Makefile has a rule for the file and
+> `up to date` means that the Makefile has a rule with one or more actions
+> whose target is the name of a file (or directory) and the file is up to date.
+>
-> the file is up to date whereas `Nothing to be done` means that
+> `Nothing to be done` means that
-> the file exists but the Makefile has no rule for it.
+> the file exists but either :
+> - the Makefile has no rule for it, or
-{: .callout}
+> - the Makefile has a rule for it, but that rule has no actions {: .callout}